+ Community and Civic Engagement

 Connecting with Community through Events and Celebrations:

-• Community Iftar: In March, my office hosted the annual Cambridge Community Iftar at Cambridge Upper School in collaboration with the Mayor’s office, the NAACP Cambridge Branch, Cambridge Public Schools, and the Islamic Society of Boston.
-Over 700 people attended this celebration of Ramadan.
+• Community Iftar: My office hosted two Cambridge Community Iftars at Cambridge Street Upper School in collaboration with the Mayor’s office, the NAACP Cambridge Branch, Cambridge Public Schools, and the Islamic Society of Boston.
+Hundreds have come each year to this celebration!

 • Monthly Coffee Hours: Throughout the year I held coffee hours throughout the year at various coffee shops across the city.
 These informal gatherings gave me the opportunity to hear directly from residents, listen to any concerns, and connect over coffee.
 Your input is invaluable as I continue to work on your behalf.